 Primary Benefit of an IRA

-The primary benefit of an IRA is the tax deductibility of the contributions made by the taxpayer against the total gross income earned during the tax year.
+The primary benefit of an IRA is the tax deductible status of the contributions made by the taxpayer against the total gross income earned during the tax year.
 There is a caveat here; if the taxpayer or the taxpayer’s spouse has access to a retirement plan via their employer, the contributions are limited or completely eliminated based on the circumstances.

 In general the taxpayer may deduct up to $5,500 for the tax year 2015.
 However, if the taxpayer is age 50 or older, there is an additional deductible allowance of $1,000 thus the absolute maximum is $6,500.
 This is referred to as the Catch-Up rule.